 Claim your new e-passport

-As soon as you see your name appear on the list of the available passports for releasing, you can now go back to the consulate to claim yours.
+As soon as you see your name appear on the list of the available passports for release, you can now go back to the consulate to claim yours.
 Present the official receipt and your old passport upon claiming.
-You get to keep your old passport, but it will punched to mark that it is already invalid.
+You get to keep your old passport, but it will be punched to mark that it is already invalid.
 If your residence visa is in this old passport, make sure to always carry it still along with your new e-passport.

 All in all, the whole process is not really that difficult to deal with.
 On the day of my appointment, it only took me a little less than an hour to finish.
 The only not so good part is the releasing.
 The passport printing is still in Manila.
 According to the Consulate, it normally takes 6-8 weeks to get your new e-passport.
 So like I mentioned earlier, renew your passport early to avoid any complications in the future.